 A regular organisation-wide message, reinforced by regular reporting and a clear tone from the top, should be welcomed by all those in the organisation who respect their colleagues.

-I have been in this industry for decades and I have never seen sexual harassment, so it’s not an issue here.
+Example #5: I have been in this industry for decades and I have never seen sexual harassment, so it’s not an issue here.

 A number of companies have been undertaking gender safety audits which are showing that the extent of sexual harassment, together with other forms of discriminatory behaviours, have been highly underreported.
 This underreporting often leads business leaders and board members to believe there are no issues, but often it’s happening right under their noses.

-Sexual harassment complaints are within the remit of our HR team.
+Example #6: Sexual harassment complaints are within the remit of our HR team.
 If there is a big issue they will escalate it to us.

 Let’s include the HR team in this work and have them report back, but this doesn’t sit on HR’s shoulders alone.

 Each of us has a responsibility to address this issue.
 We can’t delegate this important work to someone else.
-And as leaders we need to live our commitment to building a respectful, harassment-free workplace everyday.
+And as leaders we need to live our commitment to building a respectful, harassment-free workplace every day.

 Example #7: This was an issue in the past in our industry, but we’ve come so far and things have changed.
 Do we really want to bring this up again?

 It’s perfectly fine to look back on how far we’ve come – in fact, that’s a great way to gather momentum, but we are by no means there yet.
 If we were, we wouldn’t be seeing such alarming rates of sexual harassment still occurring in the workplace today.

-We need to learn from past mistakes and celebrate progression, but we can’t bury our heads in the sand.
+We need to learn from the past and celebrate progression, but we can’t bury our heads in the sand.
 We need to commit to leading in terms of cultural change and advancing gender equality.
 To do this, we must demonstrate and require accountability, ongoing focus, and empathetic and compassionate leadership, just like we do with other safety issues.